yjie2366/dtf-docs/docs/source/app.rst

 [FILE] Section
 ^^^^^^^^^^^^^^

-A configuration file may contain multiple ``[FILE]`` sections, while each of them describes a PnetCDF file that is for data transfer between the components.
+A configuration file may contain multiple ``[FILE]`` sections, while each of them describes a different PnetCDF file used for transferring data between components.

+The compulsory settings of each ``[FILE]`` section are:

+* ``filename``: name of the file for transferring data between the components. "%" symbol can be used as a wildcard in the file name to define a name pattern matching a group of files which have the identical dimensions and variables (e.g. ``filename=000%/file.00%``.
+User should be responsible for providing the file name or file pattern that won't accidentally match against other irrelevant files.

 Step Two: Insert three DTF function calls
 -----------------------------------------